 This web page gathers my premarriage counseling materials, developed over several years.
-It also includes a resource to help you design a wedding ceremony.
+It also includes a resource to help ministers design the wedding ceremony.
 You are welcome to download and use anything you find here - for free.
-You probably will never use all of these with any single couple, but they are a great toolbox.
+You probably will never use all of these with any particular couple, but it is a great toolbox.
 If you are a pastor who needs to do long-distance (internet video) pre-marriage counseling, check out Premarriage Counseling - online.
 When a couple contacts me for counseling, and I want to take the next step, I send them the link to that web page.

-I schedule 4 premarriage counseling sessions for a couple - each session lasting 90-120 minutes.
+I schedule four premarriage counseling sessions for a couple - each session lasting 90-120 minutes.
 We invest most of this time in relational counseling, but we also spend some time designing the couple's wedding ceremony.
 My wife often partners with me in 1-2 of the counseling (especially when those covering sexuality, where at least part of the session she meets with the bride while I meet with the groom).

 Most pastors receive requests for premarriage counseling from a wide variety of brides and grooms.
 Some are mature Christians, some are cultural Christians, and some are heading into unequally yoked marriages.
 For many it is their first marriage; others have were married before.
 Some already live together.
 Before we get into any counseling, we need a broad assessment tool to identify the areas most needing counsel.

 The 10 PAI (Premarriage Assessment Inventory) categories are: